 Home buyers almost always opt for a home inspection to help determine the true unbiased condition of their new home in an effort to make an informed purchase decision, but some home inspectors also perform preventive home maintenance inspections for people who already own their homes and maybe have no plans on selling anytime soon.
-Many home owners don’t regularly maintain their homes as often as they should (in the home inspection industry, we call that “deferred maintenance”) and issues certainly do come up in the course of regular home ownership.
+Many home owners don’t regularly maintain their homes as often as they should (in the home inspection industry, we sometimes jokingly call that “deferred maintenance”) and issues certainly do come up in the course of regular home ownership.
 Having a preventive home maintenance inspection performed by WIN Home Inspection helps a home owner determine areas and systems that should be addressed to prevent expensive future repairs as well as helping to determine where home maintenance dollars should be directed for maximum effect.

-The most common issues that I find when inspecting homes for prospective home buyers are often the same issues that I find when inspecting for home owners.
-Caulking (interior/exterior), wood rot or other wood deterioration, improperly functioning garage door opener safety features, non-professional electrical and plumbing repairs, improper exterior drainage, inadequate attic insulation, improper attic/roof ventilation, basement moisture, lack of HVAC system maintenance, improperly built decks, roof leaks, etc. It often appears that many home owners either opt against getting a home inspection performed when they originally purchased the home, their previous home inspection itself was lacking in thoroughness and detail, or the home buyer simply did not follow the recommendations given by their inspector for future home maintenance.
+The most common issues that I find when inspecting homes for prospective home buyers are generally the exact same issues that I find when inspecting for home owners.
+Caulking (interior/exterior), wood rot or other wood deterioration, improperly functioning garage door opener safety features, non-professional electrical and plumbing work, improper exterior drainage, inadequate attic insulation, improper attic/roof ventilation, basement moisture, lack of HVAC system maintenance, improperly built decks, roof leaks, etc. It often appears that many home owners either opt against getting a home inspection performed when they originally purchased the home, their previous home inspection itself was lacking in thoroughness and detail, or the home buyer simply did not follow the recommendations given by their inspector for future home maintenance.

-With any home inspection that I perform, I am required to follow the same ASHI (American Society of Home Inspectors) Standards Of Practice.
-My job, for a home buyer, home seller, or home owner inspection, is the same: perform a complete and thorough home inspection, report on areas of concern and safety hazards, and make recommendations to help preserve and protect the home owner’s investment and help lower their operating costs.
+With any home inspection that I perform, I am required to follow the same ASHI (American Society of Home Inspectors) Standard Of Practice.
+My job, for a home buyer, home seller, or home owner is the same: perform a complete and thorough home inspection, report on areas of concern and safety hazards, and make recommendations to help preserve and protect the home owner’s investment and help lower their operating costs.
 I also provide information to help assist my client in lowering their costs and increasing interior comfort.

-As just about any home inspector will tell you based upon their travels, there are a lot of weekend electricians, plumbers, carpenters, and roofers out there doing all sorts of things in their own homes, and sadly, very often to other people’s homes.
+As just about any home inspector will tell you based upon their travels, there are a lot of weekend electricians, plumbers, carpenters, and roofers out there doing all sorts of things in their own homes, and sadly, very often in other people’s homes.
 Hiring a qualified home inspector can often find hazardous conditions that would have otherwise gone unnoticed and possibly injured someone in the future.